 If you're looking to run SQL queries over the TBA database, you can use this BigQuery dataset.
 This contains a full replica of the TBA database, so the possibilities are endless!

-You can find these data archives on GitHub.
+You can find these data archives on the-blue-alliance/the-blue-alliance-data GitHub.